permas4edu/permas4edu/opt/examples/018/README.md

 The example illustrates FEMU of a beam.
+The measurements were carried out by Dmitri Tcherniak.
+Many thanks for providing the data.
 Two accelerometers are attached to the beam.

 Design variables